Back to blog

 If you have two, receiving mail servers do not try to merge them or pick the “better” one.
 They return a result called permerror.
 Not a fail, or a soft fail, but a permanent error.

-How does this happen?
+How does this slip into production?

 Usually, it happens through accumulation.